RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 ### AT+CW

-Description: Send continuous wave
+Description: Send a continuous wave

-This command is used to enable continuous RF tranmissions with configurable frequency, transmit power and duration.
+This command is used to enable continuous RF transmissions with configurable frequency, transmit power, and duration.

 | Command                       | Input Parameter               | Return Value                  | Return Code              |
 | ----------------------------- | ----------------------------- | ----------------------------- | ------------------------ |